Durgesh2202/IntruderDetection/README.md

 # IntruderDetection

-# 🛡️ Intruder Detection System (Windows Logon Alert)
+# 🛡️   Host Baed Intruder Detection System

 This project is a lightweight **Intruder Detection System** designed using PowerShell to monitor unauthorized or failed login attempts on a Windows machine.
 It captures logon events and sends alerts upon suspicious activities.